 We provide rehabilitation for a variety of soft-tissue injuries and health-related conditions including: Motor Vehicle Accidents, over-use injuries, lumbar disc herniation, Osteoporosis, Diabetes, aquatic therapy for arthritis, and re-activation programs relating to chronic pain or fatigue.
-Each condition has special considerations that Personal Trainers and Weight Room Instructors do not have the knowledge to assist you with and are outside of their scope of practise and insurance.
-Also, many people get into cycles of either doing too little physical activity or too much, which makes their condition worse.
+Each condition has special considerations that Personal Trainers and Weight Room Instructors do not have the knowledge to assist you with and are outside of their scope of practice and insurance.
+Also, many people get into cycles of either doing too little physical activity or too much, which often makes their condition worse.

 How Can You Benefit From Kinesiology?

 - A better understanding of how your body works

 - Faster recovery from injury

 - Professionals who have obtained a 4 year university degree in Human Kinetics or Kinesiology from accredited, recognized universities such as SFU, UBC and University of Alberta and Windsor.
 They can be either a bachelor’s, master’s or doctorate degree.
 Course content can include: functional anatomy, muscle biomenchanics of movement, cellular biology, cardiac pathophysiology, human growth and development, neural control of movement, nutrition and obesity.

 - Able to assess human movement, performance, and function by applying the science of biomechanics, anatomy, physiology, and psychomotor behaviour.